simplex-chat/simplex-chat/agent-protocol.md

 SMP agents communicate via SMP servers managing creation, deletion and operations of SMP queues.

-Agents can use SMP message client body to transmit agent client messages and exchange messages between each other.
+Agents can use SMP message client body (the part of the SMP message after header - see SMP protocol) to transmit agent client messages and exchange messages between each other.

 Each SMP message client body, once decrypted, contains 3 parts (one of them may include binary message body), as defined by `decryptedSmpMessageBody` syntax: